Abdul Carter: College career

-Carter enrolled at Penn State in June 2022 shortly after graduating high school.
+Carter enrolled at Pennsylvania State University in June 2022 shortly after graduating high school.
 He was ejected for targeting in his collegiate debut against Purdue.
 Carter served as a key reserve at linebacker at the beginning of his freshman season.
 He made his first career start in Penn State's seventh game of the season against Minnesota.
+Carter finished the season with 56 tackles, 10.5 tackles for loss, a team-leading 6.5 sacks, two forced fumbles, and four passes broken up and was named second-team All-Big Ten Conference.
+In 2024, Carter was named the Big Ten Defensive Player of the Year and a unanimous All-American.
+He declared for the 2025 NFL draft following Penn State's loss in the 2025 Orange Bowl.